odoo/documentation/content/developer/reference/frontend/framework_overview.rst

 Registries
 ----------

-Registries are basically a simple key/value mapping that stores some specific kind of objects.
+:ref:`Registries <frontend/registries>` are basically a simple key/value mapping
+that stores some specific kind of objects.
 They are an important part of the extensibility of the UI: once some object is registered, the rest of the web client can use it.
 For example, the field registry contains all field components (or widgets) that can be used in views.

 .. code-block:: javascript